chaosvolt/cdda-arcana-mod/README.md

 ## Essence
 *  Regular *essence* drops from slaying several different sorts of anomalous creatures, the more otherworldly the better.
 Main use is for creating most enchanted items.
 Certain magical items are also fueled by this.
 * *Blood essence* is drained from non-anomalous beings, using anomalous means.
-Main use is ammo for the one magical ranged weapon available, and as a less efficient alternative to essence for crafting.
-Some magic weapons are fueled by this.
+Some magical ranged weapons and items are fueled by this, and it can be used as a less powerful alternative to essence.
 Certain monsters, generally undead that are earthly but anomalous, also drop this instead of normal essence.
 * *Dull essence* is obtained by dismantling magic items and essence using the correct tools.
-Used to craft and fuel certain items.
+Used to craft and fuel certain items, generally specific to the *Cleansing Flame*.
+* *Crystallized essence* is something you'll have to craft yourself, used for a handful of specialized, high-yield purposes...

 ## Scenarios and Professions